-Basically on youtube there’s not many ways for someone to organically find your video, there’s the video search, the watch next sidebar, playlists, or the recommended page.
-There isn’t much opportunity on youtube to get your videos or channel noticed other than organically.
+Basically on YouTube there’s not many ways for someone to organically find your video.
+There’s the video search, the watch next sidebar, playlists, or the recommended page.
+There isn’t much opportunity on YouTube to get your videos or channel noticed other than organically.

-However, Instagram itself is pretty oversaturated as well so it’s still no small feat taking on the insta-art world.
-The instagram community does give you a lot more ways to get your work in front of people, and the chronological nature of the content helps a lot.
-In other words, if you use the hashtag #beautyguru and someone goes to that hashtag, they’ll see the content based on the newest post, instead of the most popular one which means as a newbie you’re work has a lot more chance of getting seen compared to youtube.
+However, Instagram itself is pretty oversaturated as well so it’s still no small feat taking on the Insta-art world.
+The Instagram community does give you a lot more ways to get your work in front of people.
+The chronological nature of the content helps a lot.
+In other words, if you use the hashtag #beautyguru and someone goes to that hashtag, they’ll see the content based on the newest post.
+Instead of the most popular one which means as a newbie you’re work has a lot more chance of getting seen compared to YouTube.

 Another little side bonus from doing this is that when you launch your channel, your initial videos will be getting a tonne of views and engagement right out the gate from your insta community which will help give your channel and videos a little boost and hopefully bump them up the search results and into the what to watch next sidebar.

-It’s not impossible to start out on youtube and make a success of things, but it is much more challenging than other platforms.
+It’s not impossible to start out on YouTube and make a success of things.
+But it is much more challenging than other platforms.

 I’d love to hear what you guys think about this.
 Do you think it’s possible to make it starting out on YouTube nowadays? or do you think you need to build up your following first?
 Let us know in the comment section below.